civboot/civboot/README.md

 Civboot: a self-bootstrapping technology stack for modern civilization.

+> Want to share your thoughts or ask questions?
+Feel free to open an issue here
+> or [join us on discord][discord].

 What is a Civboot?
 Imagine a factory capable of building a minimalist general-purpose personal computer, like something from the 80's/90's or better.
 A Civboot factory is one which can build such a factory from raw materials.

+* OR imagine that you wanted to be able to build computer chips and other electronic components entirely "in house" with no dependency on a supply chain.
+How large and expensive would such a factory currently be?
+Can we do better?
+* OR imagine you wanted to have a self-sufficient factory on Mars that can build computer chips and other necessary "tools that build tools".
+How large would such a factory have to be and what would we need to take from earth?

-Today's technology stack and supply chain are too large and complex to be able to reproduce or understand from books or working examples.
+Today's technology stack and supply chain are too large and complex to be produced in house or taken to Mars, much less understood from books or working examples.
 Simplifying parts of our technology stack has many benefits:

-1. Provides a learning reference which can be extrapolated from.
+1. Provides working example that can be used as reference to learn from.
-2. Creates a base to modify and branch new ideas.
+2. Creates a base to modify and build new ideas and approaches.
 3. Allows adaptability if supply chains are disrupted or resources are scarce, especially in places with fewer resources.